apnadkarni/blt/doc/drawerset.rst

 designate other embedded Tk widgets to act as drawers that slide in and out from a side of the *drawerset* widget.
-The drawers (embedded Tk widgets) can optionally have a handle attached to them that allows the user to manually adjust how much the drawer is pulled out from the side of the widget.
+The drawers (embedded Tk widgets) can optionally have a handle attached to them that allows the user to manually adjust the size of the drawer.

 INTRODUCTION
 ------------